kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 Workload -> PodGroup -> Pod order and conflicts with PodGroup deletion protection.
 It is rejected for the upstream provider.

-**Use one PodGroup for the entire LWS.** This would require all replicas to fit simultaneously, couples independent serving replicas, and makes autoscaling unnecessarily disruptive.
+**Make one PodGroup for the entire LWS the only representation.** Whole-LWS mode is useful when explicitly requested, but making it the default would require all replicas to fit simultaneously, couple independent serving replicas, and hide replica and role boundaries from future CPG and topology scheduling.

 **Create one Workload per replica.** This duplicates identical policy, creates more objects, and loses the Workload-level representation of the LWS.

+**Expose only a flat replica scheduling block and add hierarchy later.** Adding LWS and leader/worker levels later would change the field's meaning or require a second API.

-**Implement hierarchical LWS scheduling immediately.** Kubernetes 1.37 has the necessary CompositePodGroup primitives, but they remain alpha and would substantially expand the first implementation.
-The flat replica design is a useful, independently testable foundation.
+**Materialize hierarchical LWS scheduling immediately.** CompositePodGroup is still alpha in 1.37 and would expand the first implementation.
+The hierarchical API with Phase-1 lowering is a smaller, testable first step.